Jarrod Lyle: Early life

-Career
+Professional career

 Lyle turned professional in 2004.
 He played a number of tournaments on the 2005 Asian Tour and was runner-up twice, in the Macau Open and the Brunei Open.
 He was runner-up in the 2006 ING New Zealand PGA Championship, an early season event co-sanctioned by the Nationwide Tour.
 He played on the remainder of 2006 Nationwide Tour and finished 18th on the money list and earning his PGA Tour card for 2007.
 He made only three top-25 finishes on the PGA Tour in 2007 and finished 164th on the money list and lost his Tour card.
 Back on the Nationwide Tour in 2008, he won twice, at the Mexican Open and the Knoxville Open, and was runner-up in the Xerox Classic.
 He finished 4th on the money list and earned his 2009 PGA Tour card.

 2009 was another disappointing season on the PGA Tour, his only top-10 finish being in the Mayakoba Golf Classic at Riviera Maya-Cancun, an alternate event on the tour.
 In 2010 Lyle played tournaments on the PGA Tour and the Nationwide Tour but finished 5th in the 2010 Q-School to earn his full card on the PGA Tour for 2011.
 Lyle scored a hole-in-one at the Waste Management Phoenix Open in 2011 on the par-3 16th 'Stadium Hole' winning $25,000 for a charity of his choice.
 This was the first hole-in-one on the 16th in the Phoenix Open for nine years.
 He regained his card with another good performance in the Q-School and played on the PGA Tour again 2012.
 He had his best finish in a PGA Tour event in February 2012 when he tied for 4th place in the Northern Trust Open.
 The following week, in the Mayakoba Golf Classic he was infected by an insect bite.
 Subsequent tests resulted in the diagnosis of the recurrence of leukemia.

 After his second remission, Lyle made his return to competition at the Talisker Masters in late 2013 and made the cut.
 In 2014, he played his first PGA Tour-sanctioned round in 29 months at the Web.com Tour's Midwest Classic and finished T11.
 Once Lyle made his allotted rehab Web.com Tour starts, he was able to return to the PGA Tour where he had 20 starts and had to earn $283,825 to match Kevin Chappell, the golfer who finished 125th on the 2012 PGA Tour money list.
 Lyle made his first PGA Tour start since 2012 after Monday qualifying for the Frys.com Open in October 2014, where he made the cut and finished T31.
 Lyle was unable to meet the terms of his medical exemption and his leukemia returned in July 2017.